sambanova/ai-starter-kit/search_assistant/README.md

 * **SambaStudio embedding model (Option 2)**: To increase inference speed, you can use a SambaStudio embedding model endpoint instead of using the default (CPU) Hugging Face embedding.
 Follow the instructions [here](../README.md#use-sambastudio-embedding-option-2) to set up your endpoint and environment variables.
 Then, in the [config file](./config.yaml), set the variable `type` in `embedding_model` to `"sambastudio"`, and set the configs `batch_size`, `coe` and `select_expert` according to your SambaStudio endpoint.

-# Bring up the starter kit GUI
+# Deploy the starter kit GUI

 We recommend that you run the starter kit in a virtual environment or use a container.
 We also recommend using Python >= 3.10 and < 3.12.